Nike and The Power of Risk.

 What’s the worst that could happen?

 Nike knew they were taking a major risk by featuring a polarizing athlete like Kaepernick.
 In fact, the campaign almost didn’t happen because Nike execs were worried it might jeopardize their relationship with the NFL.
-But ultimately they decided the potential benefits would outweigh the risks.
+They ultimately decided that the potential benefits would outweigh the risks.
 As marketers, we obviously need to be aware of the potential risks new ideas bring.
-But on the flipside, we also need to consider the risks of simply maintaining the status quo.
+On the flipside, we also need to consider the risks of maintaining the status quo.

 What if something really great happens?